alsalafiyyah/alsalafiyyah.github.io/_posts/2020/ibn-baz/2020-09-04-if-we-suppose-to-rebel-against-ruler.md

 title: "If we suppose that a certain group has a lawful excuse to rebel against a ruler"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa wa Maqalat p.
 8/206"
-category: [rulership]
+category: [fatwas,rulership]
-hijri: Muharram 16, 1442 AH
+hijri: "Muharram 16, 1442 AH"
-lang: en
-locale: en
-note: false
-uid: if-we-suppose-to-rebel-against-ruler
 summary: "I informed you before that it is not permissible to rebel against the ruler, except under two conditions"
 muftis:
   shaykh: